franciscoslour/JavaToXML/README.md

-Exemplo de Java Para XML
+A simple example to convert JAVA to XML